hashicorp/field-workshops-terraform/instruqt-tracks/terraform-cloud-azure/02-terraform-cloud-setup/assignment.md

   - Navigate to the [Create a new organization](https://app.terraform.io/app/organizations/new?trial=workshop2023) page and create a Terraform Cloud Organization for this workshop

-  - Use the `Create organization & start 14 day trial` button to enable Plus features in your organization.
+  - Use the `Create organization & start 14 day trial` button to enable Team and Governance features in your organization.
 Please see reference below.

 ![Create New Org](../assets/create_new_org.png)